joshenoy/sathyabh.at/content/blog/2016-02-27-weekend-2-day-roadtrip-to-srirangapatna-kushalnagar-and-madikeri-day-2.md

 <img class="aligncenter size-full wp-image-881" src="https://images.sbhat.me/sb/2016/02/anthill.jpg" alt="anthill" width="866" height="1155" />

 We checked out from Palm Era resorts and headed towards Nisargadhama.
-Nisardhama was barely 2 kilometers away, so wasn&#8217;t long before we reached.
-There was a fair bit of crowd but nothing that you&#8217;d feel uncomfortable with.
+Nisardhama was barely 2 kilometers away, so wasn't long before we reached.
+There was a fair bit of crowd but nothing that you'd feel uncomfortable with.

 <img class="aligncenter size-full wp-image-862" src="https://images.sbhat.me/sb/2016/02/Nisargadhama.jpg" alt="Nisargadhama" width="1560" height="2104" />

 When you reach the place, a very nice suspension bridge with the sanctuary board welcomes you.
 From the bridge, you can see river Kaveri flowing.
-There&#8217;s boating here and you can hear the crew whistling regularly to warn people from not go away too far off.
+There's boating here and you can hear the crew whistling regularly to warn people from not go away too far off.

 <img class="aligncenter size-full wp-image-863" src="https://images.sbhat.me/sb/2016/02/Nisargadhama2.jpg" alt="Nisargadhama2" width="2309" height="1732" />

-Once the euphoria of seeing the suspension bridge and the river is over, you see Nisargadhama for what it is &#8211; a huge, barren island which hasn&#8217;t been maintained really that well(except for being sorta clean).
-There are treehouses, the trees have paintings of various animals on them(which is pretty neat) but really, there isn&#8217;t much that can be done.
-Sure, there&#8217;s an elephant ride but that didn&#8217;t start till 11, so we didn&#8217;t get to try that.
+Once the euphoria of seeing the suspension bridge and the river is over, you see Nisargadhama for what it is - a huge, barren island which hasn't been maintained really that well(except for being sorta clean).
+There are treehouses, the trees have paintings of various animals on them(which is pretty neat) but really, there isn't much that can be done.
+Sure, there's an elephant ride but that didn't start till 11, so we didn't get to try that.

 <img class="aligncenter size-full wp-image-864" src="https://images.sbhat.me/sb/2016/02/Nisargadhama3.jpg" alt="Nisargadhama3" width="2309" height="1732" />